BugenZhao/flashroute.rs/README.md

 Listening on ICMP socket requires superuser permission, the *flashroute.rs* may automatically restart in sudo mode.

 Windows users may be required to install pcap library to make it built.
-Also, *flashroute.rs* has not been tested on Windows yet.
+However, *flashroute.rs* has not been tested on Windows yet.

 ## References
 1. Yuchen Huang, Michael Rabinovich, and Rami Al-Dalky.
 2020.
 FlashRoute: Efficient Traceroute on a Massive Scale.
 In ACM Internet Measurement Conference (IMC ’20), October 27–29, 2020, Virtual Event, USA.
 ACM, New York, NY, USA, 13 pages. https://doi.org/10.1145/3419394.3423619